Codependent Relationship: How To Identify And Come Out Of It

 codependent relationship

 Are you constantly trying to please your partner?
 Are you the only one making sacrifices in your relationship?
 Are you in an abusive relationship but still want to stick on?
 Then you could be in a codependent relationship.
+As unfortunate as it may sound, many of us have been in such a relationship but never realized what codependency was.
+We gives you an insight into codependent relationships, signs of a codependent, and ways to get out of those shackles.

 What Is A Codependent Relationship?

-In other words, it is called ‘relationship addiction’.
+A codependent relationship is one where the person looks for the partner’s approval for their self worth and identity.
+It can also be as a result of real needs, such as financial support, sharing children responsibilities, etc. In other words, it is called ‘relationship addiction’.
 In a codependent relationship, both partners are codependents as both sustain the codependency.
 However, typically one is the submissive codependent partner and the other is the dominant codependent partner.

 • Experts say that codependency originates from dysfunctional families where the person had experienced an emotionally unhealthy or abusive childhood and grew up trying to satisfy an abusive parent.
 Such children, when grown up, try to please their partner even at the cost of their own needs and self-esteem.